-The house has well arranged accommodation over two floors.
+Recently redecorated with good quality carpets.This house is situated in the heart of this sought after village near the pond and village shop/post office has well arranged accommodation over two floors.
 The entrance hall has a cloakroom and leads through to an open plan sitting/dining room with a fireplace and a glazed door leading into the garden.
 The kitchen is integrated with wood cabinets, electric hob and oven.
 On the first floor the master bedroom has an en suite bathroom with shower, wash basin and toilet there is a further bedroom and a family bathroom.
 There is an electric boiler serving heating and hot water.
+There is possibility to extend at the rear as other properties have done (STP) No onward chain complications.
+Excellent buy to rent yield, details available on request.

 The garden has a small patio area and then a pathway with a lawned area surrounded by mature borders.
-The car port is accessed through the garden gate immediately at the rear and there is an additional allocated car parking space.
+The car port is accessed through the garden gate immediately at the rear where there is gated access to a covered car parking behind the property and a further car parking space

 The property is offered with no onward chain.